microsoft/turnstile/docs/GETTING_STARTED.md

 ### Manage subscriptions as a customer

-Navigate to `[user_web_app_base_url]` and click on the **Manage** tab.
-Click `Manage My first subscription!`.
+Navigate to `[user_web_app_base_url]` and click 👆 on the **Manage** tab.
+Click 👆 **Manage My first subscription!**.
 You will be redirected to a screen that allows you to manage basic information about the subscription and manage and reserve seats.
 Note that you'll only see this screen if your email address matches the subscription's primary admin email or if you belong to the subscription admin role assuming it has been configured.

 ![Customer subscription management experience](images/Customer%20manage%20subscription.png)